AEG (German company): Foundation to 1940

-Tropp Paul began his work for the AEG 1889/90 until 1893, and Franz Schwechten designed the facades of the Acker- und Hussitenstraße in 1894–95.
+Tropp Paul began his work for the AEG from 1889/90 until 1893, and Franz Schwechten designed the facades of the Acker- und Hussitenstraße in 1894–95.

-In 1894 the site of the former Berlin Viehmarktgasse (cattle market alley) was purchased.
-This had a railroad siding connecting to the Berlin rail network, but there was no rail connection between the two plants.
-In 1895 an underground railway link between the two plots was built in a tunnel 270 meters long.
-The tunnel was built by Siemens & Halske (S & H) (later to become Siemens) under the direction of C. Schwebel and Wilhelm Lauter who were also connected in the building of what is now the Spree tunnel Stralau used by the U-Bahn.
+In 1894, the site of the former Berlin Viehmarktgasse (cattle market alley) was purchased.
+This had a railroad siding connecting to the Berlin rail network, but no rail connection existed between the two plants.
+In 1895, an underground railway link between the two plots was built in a tunnel 270 meters long.
+The tunnel was built by Siemens & Halske under the direction of C. Schwebel and Wilhelm Lauter, who were also connected in the building of what is now the Spree tunnel Stralau used by the U-Bahn.

-By 1889 AEG were known as specialists in the construction of industrial portable drilling machines, some of these were driven by flexible shafts from electric motors.
-AEG also developed a toothed belt drive to reduce motor speed down to that required by machine tools.
+By 1889, AEG were known as specialists in the construction of industrial portable drilling machines, some of which were driven by flexible shafts from electric motors.
+AEG also developed a toothed-belt drive to reduce motor speed down to that required by machine tools.

-In 1903 the competing radio companies AEG and Siemens & Halske merged, forming a joint subsidiary named Telefunken.
+In 1903, the competing radio companies AEG and Siemens & Halske merged, forming a joint subsidiary named Telefunken.

-In 1907 architect Peter Behrens became an artistic adviser.
-Responsible for the design of all products, advertising and architecture, he has since become considered as the world's first corporate designer.
+In 1907, architect Peter Behrens became an artistic adviser.
+Responsible for the design of all products, advertising, and architecture, he has since become considered as the world's first corporate designer.
 Behren's philosophy was to create a building which is solid, strong and simple in its structure.
 It is perfect for doing its job of producing large, heavy machinery.
 The dimensions of the building were chosen to allow turbines to be transported above other machinery.